ttab/eslint-config-elephant/README.md

 # @ttab/eslint-config-elephant

 Do you even lint bro?
 This will help you lint your code.
 One config to rule them all.
+Especially for everything elephant related.
-Especially for New fresh [eslint](https://eslint.org) 9 flat config for static code analysis and enforcement of code conventions and best practices.
+New fresh [eslint](https://eslint.org) 9 flat config for static code analysis and enforcement of code conventions and best practices.

 Style and formatting is provided by [@stylistic](https://eslint.style/)